Comparing Sequential Forecasters: Preliminaries

 The Brier, spherical, and logarithmic scores are examples of strictly proper scoring rules, while the zero-one score is an example of a proper but not strictly proper scoring rule.
-It is important to note that, when comparing two forecasts $p$ and $q$ against $r$, we have that $S(p, r) - S(q, r)$ is linear in $r$ for all of these examples.
-Also note that all of the examples except the logarithmic score are bounded for $p, r \in [0, 1]$.
+An example of an improper scoring rule for probability forecasts is the absolute score, $S(p, y) = 1 - |p-y|$.
+Also note that all of the examples except the logarithmic score are bounded for $p \in [0, 1]$ and $y \in \{0, 1\}$.